timheilman/latin/README.md

 doesn't handle large numbers of decks, as with one deck per chapter.
-By studying the cards in this deck from filtered decks instead of from the main deck created upon import of the tsv files, everything here can be imported once (as best you can) and then adjusted regardless of import order to focus on the parts of this whale to digest.
+By studying the cards in this deck from filtered decks instead of from the main deck created upon import of the tsv files, everything here can be imported once (as best you can) into a single deck and then adjusted with different, temporary filtered decks regardless of import order of the TSVs, to focus exclusively on small parts of this mammoth at a time.

 For example, try some of the following progressive chapter filter searches.
 Note also that, per the Anki manual, "You can hold down